ELMACHKOURIImane/Lab-2/README.md

 this is the basic approach to adapt Faster R-CNN for MNIST classification using the Detectron2 library:

+# Preprocessing:
-Preprocessing:You need to preprocess the MNIST dataset to create bounding boxes around each digit within the images.
+You need to preprocess the MNIST dataset to create bounding boxes around each digit within the images.
 You can either use fixed-size bounding boxes or dynamically compute bounding boxes based on the location of digits within each image.

+# Data Formatting:
-Data Formatting: Convert the MNIST dataset into a format suitable for Faster R-CNN training.
+Convert the MNIST dataset into a format suitable for Faster R-CNN training.
 Each sample should contain the image along with its corresponding bounding boxes and labels.

 Model Configuration: Configure Faster R-CNN architecture in Detectron2.
 You might need to modify the model architecture to handle the small size of MNIST digits.

+# Training:
-Training: Train the Faster R-CNN model on the MNIST dataset using Detectron2's training pipeline.
+Train the Faster R-CNN model on the MNIST dataset using Detectron2's training pipeline.

+# Evaluation:
-Evaluation: Evaluate the trained model on a separate validation set or test set to measure its performance in terms of accuracy, precision, recall, etc.
+Evaluate the trained model on a separate validation set or test set to measure its performance in terms of accuracy, precision, recall, etc.